-(1) The board shall approve a chiropractic physician to be a preceptor if the chiropractic physician certifies to the board, on forms prescribed by the board, that he or she meets all of the following conditions:
+(1) The board may approve a chiropractic physician to be a preceptor if the chiropractic physician certifies to the board, on forms prescribed by the board, that he or she meets all of the following conditions:

-(b) The preceptor is a member of the faculty or extension faculty of the chiropractic educational institution from which the preceptor will accept an intern into a preceptorship program.
+(d) The licensee is a member of the extension faculty of the doctor of chiropractic degree program from which the preceptor will accept an intern into a preceptorship program ;

-(d) The preceptor shows proof of current valid malpractice insurance during the time period of the preceptorship program.
+(f) The licensee shows proof of current valid malpractice insurance during the time period of the preceptorship program.

-(a) The preceptor understands and agrees that the board shall have the right to refuse to allow, or withdraw its approval for, any licensee to act as a preceptor at any time.
+(a) The board shall have the right to refuse to allow, or withdraw its approval of the preceptor at any time.